Karen A. Cerulo: Scholarship

 In line with her interest in symbolic communication, Cerulo has developed a number of quantitative indicators that capture the essence of symbol structures.
 For example, her measures of musical structure capture elements of melodic, harmonic and rhythmic motion, ornamentation and dissonance.
 Her measures of graphic images capture levels of density, contrast and distortion.
 In dealing with scents, she measures the diversity, contrast and temporal ordering of scent components.
 These measures allow one to classify the relative complexity of symbol structures.
 As a result, Cerulo's measures make cultural objects such as paintings, logos, anthems, songs, even perfumes accessible sources of social science data, amenable to the field's most rigorous analytic methods.
 The development of these measures earned Cerulo recognition as "a methodological pioneer in symbolic research."

 In addition to studying the tools of communication, Cerulo is also interested in communication media.
 She has written extensively on the ways in which new communication technologies can change definitions and perceptions of social actors, social groups, and appropriate sites of action.
 She also problematizes the distinction between direct and mediated communication and she explores the contexts in which social connectedness and social cohesion develop in lieu of physical co-presence.
+Her latest work explores perceived interactions with the dead.
 Her work "presents a sophisticated typology of forms of interaction which goes beyond simple dichotomies like direct vs. mediated."